 - Reduce the vibrance to -80 to get rid of any natural skin color.

 Though Lightroom presets are available to reproduce Michael Zelbel’s porcelain style, achieving the look by hand is fairly simple as long as you follow his guidelines for lighting and shooting.
-Trying out drastic post-production techniques like the one outlined here can give your fine art nude photography a an attention-grabbing appearance.
+Trying out drastic post-production techniques like the one outlined here can give your fine art intimate photography a an attention-grabbing appearance.

-Found here: The Art of Boudoir Photography with Speedlights
+For further training: The Art of Boudoir Photography with Speedlights